stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## Introduction

 In the previous post from this series, I presented an overview of the NES and its subsystems.
 A key component is the CPU, which is a version of the [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) CPU.
-To write games for the NES, it is necessary to understand how it functions and how to program it using assembly.
+To write games for the NES, it is necessary to understand how this CPU functions and how to program it using assembly.
 This post covers the basics that you will need.

 The main reference used in this post is the original [MOS MCS6500 microcomputer family programming manual](http://archive.6502.org/books/mcs6500_family_programming_manual.pdf).
 It is a dense read but it does include a lot of useful advice and many worked examples.
 You can ignore any information about the 6502's binary coded decimal mode as it is not supported by the NES's CPU.